Anomaly Detection

 • How far it deviates from the norm

-Click on an outlier to view the full record, which helps you determine whether it is a genuine error or a valid edge case.
+Click on an anomalies to view the full record, which helps you determine whether it is a genuine error or a valid edge case.

 Before proceeding to matching, decide how to handle each category of outlier: